cbresendiz1/rghaskell/README.md

    dereference) doesn't exist in this system, mostly because all predicates and relations can restrict only one cell.

-Testing Instructions and Rational (New)
+Testing Instructions and Rationale (New)
 ---------------------------------------

 ``` bash